 Students will participate in a program with courses designed to meet student needs for specialization.
 The learning environment supports inquiry and is intellectually rigorous, stimulating and challenging.
 Mentorship opportunities are available in research, teaching and leadership in the College of Nursing.
 Further opportunities for interdisciplinary research and practice are available through the College's association with the other University of Saskatchewan health sciences disciplines.
 Course subjects include nursing science and philosophy, nursing research methodology and a cognate area relevant to nursing.
 English is the language of study.

 Courses are offered distributively using a blended learning model with both live webconferenced seminars (synchronous) and online delivery (asynchronous).
 Students may attend synchronous classes onsite at one of the College of Nursing Campuses (Saskatoon, Prince Albert, Regina) or join from their home computer.
 This live seminar format allows distance students to actively participate in classroom discussions.
+Students must live within North America for the synchronous online classes.
 Asynchronous online classes do not have a set class time and work is completed on students own schedule, within the parameters of course timelines.